leigh-hackspace/website-hugo/content/policies/cctv_policy.md

 All cameras are also clearly visible.

-Appropriate signs are prominently displayed so that members, public and other visitors are aware they are entering an area covered by CCTV.
+Appropriate signs are prominently displayed so that members, the public and other visitors are aware they are entering an area covered by CCTV.

 ## Recording and retention of images

 Images produced by the CCTV equipment are intended to be as clear as possible so that they are effective for the purposes set out above.
-Maintenance checks of the equipment are undertaken on a regular basis to ensure it is working properly and that the media is producing high quality images.
+Maintenance checks of the equipment are undertaken on a regular basis to ensure it is working properly and that the media is producing high-quality images.

-Images may be recorded either in constant real-time (24 hours a day throughout the year), or only at certain times, as the needs of the business dictate.
+Images may be recorded either in constant real-time (24 hours a day throughout the year) or only at certain times, as the needs of the business dictate.

-As the recording system records digital images, any CCTV images that are held on the hard drive of a PC or server are deleted and overwritten on a recycling basis and, in any event, once the hard drive has reached the end of its use, it will be erased prior to disposal.
+As the recording system records digital images, any CCTV images that are held on the hard drive of a PC or server are deleted and overwritten on a recycling basis and, in any event, once the hard drive has reached the end of its use, it will be erased before disposal.

-Images that are stored on, or transferred on to, removable media such as CDs or which are stored digitally are erased or destroyed once the purpose of the recording is no longer relevant.
-In normal circumstances, this will be a period of 12 months.
+Images that are stored on, or transferred onto, removable media such as CDs or which are stored digitally are erased or destroyed once the purpose of the recording is no longer relevant.
+In normal circumstances, this will be 12 months.
 However, where a law enforcement agency is investigating a crime, images may need to be retained for a longer period.

 ## Access to and disclosure of images